Using skrebate

 Specifying Feature Type

-The algorithms in scikit-rebate allow you to specify how features are treated as categorical or continuous during the feature selection process.
-This can be done either automatically by setting a discrete_threshold or manually by specifying a list of categorical feature indices using categorical_features.
+The algorithms in scikit-rebate allow you to specify how features are treated (either as categorical or continuous) during the feature selection process.
+This can either be done automatically by setting a categorical_threshold or manually by specifying a list of categorical feature indices using categorical_features.
 Below are two examples demonstrating these methods.

 Automatic threshold configuration

-By setting the discrete_threshold parameter, features are automatically classified as discrete or continuous based on the number of unique values in each features.
-If the number of unique levels in a feature is greater than the threshold, it is treated as continuous; otherwise, it is considered discrete.
-The default setting is using the automatic configuration with discrete_threshold=2.
-That is, only treated the binary features as discrete otherwise continuous.
+By setting the categorical_threshold parameter, features are automatically classified as categorical or continuous based on the number of unique values in the feature.
+If the number of unique values in a feature is greater than the threshold, it is treated as continuous; otherwise, it is considered categorical.
+The default setting is categorical_threshold=10.

 Example: